04 Aug 2025

 Box

-is always safe due to ownership transfer - An ideal channel: MCMC (multi-producer, multi-consumer).
+is always safe due to ownership transfer - An ideal channel: MPMC (multi-producer, multi-consumer).

 1.1.
 Mutex-based channel implementation